NethServer/docs/administrator-manual/en/mail.rst

 Use these commands to enable sending on port 25 with TLS and authentication: ::

-  config setprop postfix AccessPolicies smtpauth signal-event nethserver-mail-server-save
+  config setprop postfix AccessPolicies smtpauth signal-event nethserver-mail-common-save

 Use these commands to enable sending on port 25 without authentication from any client from trusted networks: ::

-  config setprop postfix AccessPolicies trustednetworks signal-event nethserver-mail-server-save
+  config setprop postfix AccessPolicies trustednetworks signal-event nethserver-mail-common-save

 Policies can be used together, by separating with a comma ``,``: ::

-  config setprop postfix AccessPolicies trustednetworks,smptauth signal-event nethserver-mail-server-save
+  config setprop postfix AccessPolicies trustednetworks,smptauth signal-event nethserver-mail-common-save

 However, there are some devices (printers, scanners, ...) that do not support SMTP authentication, encryption or port settings.
 They can be